 The first 12 hours were fast.
 We had a double reef in the main, were cruising along at 8 to 9 kts and were a little concerned that we might arrive ahead of schedule in the dark.
 After our standard passage dinner of spaghetti and Oreos, Mommy took the evening watch and we all turned in.
 When I got up at 2300 the wind had shifted and dropped, forcing us to turn on one of the engines and ending any concerns of an early arrival.

 We always run the radar at night for collision avoidance but it also lets us see storm cells… and I could now see that there was a line of thunderstorms forming ahead of us.
-Unlike an airplane, even at eight knots, Rafiki doesn’t out run storms very effectively.
-There was a hook shaped line of red moving port to starboard on the radar screen, and the intensity was strong enough to cause concern.
+Unlike an airplane, even at eight knots, Rafiki doesn’t outrun storms very effectively.
+There was a hook-shaped line of red moving port to starboard on the radar screen, and the intensity was strong enough to cause concern.
 I altered to port to tuck behind the line and was relieved to see that the worst of it would pass to our starboard.
-By now Alex and I (she was curled up in the cockpit, no longer pretending to be asleep) could see lightening though the clouds and the occasional thunder rumbled around us.
-It was impossible to determine where it was coming from and like intrepid navigators of old, Alex and I though the lightening was coming from completely opposite directions.
+By now Alex and I (she was curled up in the cockpit, no longer pretending to be asleep) could see lightning through the clouds and the occasional thunder rumbled around us.
+It was impossible to determine where it was coming from and like intrepid navigators of old, Alex and I thought the lightning was coming from completely opposite directions.

-Just as I thought we were clear of the storm, the hook extended in front of our course and I realized that we would be forced to punch through a small, one mile chunk of red on the radar.
+Just as I thought we were clear of the storm, the hook extended in front of our course and I realized that we would be forced to punch through a small, one-mile chunk of red on the radar.
 By now it had started to rain, and the darkness was like a heavy blanket extinguishing any ambient light from the moon and stars.
-The only reprieve from this obscurity was when a fork of lightening would explode out of nowhere, illuminating the sky and sea for miles around us, to reveal a sea beaten down by rain undulating like a boiling cauldron of black diesel oil.
+The only reprieve from this obscurity was when a fork of lightning would explode out of nowhere, illuminating the sky and sea for miles around us, to reveal a sea-beaten down by rain undulating like a boiling cauldron of black diesel oil.

-The check in process, while outlandishly expensive, ($600USD) was painless and the officials were friendly and polite.
+The check-in process, while outlandishly expensive, ($600USD) was painless and the officials were friendly and polite.
 We were greeted on the radio that happy hour was starting so we promptly jumped in the RIB and headed to the beach bar.
-There we were reunited with our cruising neighbours that we had met in Providencia and we passed the evening telling lies and regaling each other with stories of giant waves and close calls.
+There we were reunited with our cruising neighbors that we had met in Providencia and we passed the evening telling lies and regaling each other with stories of giant waves and close calls.